iamckn/iamckn.github.io/source/_posts/2017-12-28-wireguard-vpn-chained-setup.markdown

 # 2. Install Wireguard on the gate.

-The installation process is similar with the process as below.
+The installation process is as below.

 ```bash
 #Clone the repo on the client